Prosono/SMARTi_BaseComponent/README.md

-Presenting the SMARTi Integration for Home Asssitant - The Home Assistant Revolution.
+#Presenting the SMARTi Integration for Home Asssitant - How Home Asssitant dashboards should be done!

 - Do you find it challenging to create a comprehensive dashboard that meets the needs of everyone in your household?
 - Are you frustrated with having to update your dashboard every time you add a new device to Home Assistant?
 - Do you wish your dashboard could feature a sleek, professional, and clean design?
 - Are you looking for a single dashboard solution that works seamlessly across all your devices—phones, tablets, and desktops?
+- Are you tired of having to update all your custom cards from HACS manually?

-If the answer is yes to one of the questions above, SMARTi is the integration for you!
+If the answer is yes to any one of the questions above, SMARTi is the integration for you!

-SMARTi is the most complete out-of-the-box solution for a care-free maintenance and seamless dashboard experience for Home Assitant.
-Utilizing the powers of Home assitant, HACs, Automations and the like, SMARTi gathers all your devices into one seamless smart home experience.
+SMARTi delivers a complete, hassle-free maintenance experience with a seamless and intuitive dashboard for Home Assistant.
+By harnessing the full potential of Home Assistant, SMARTi automatically gathers all your devices into a single, auto-populated dashboard—designed for multiple devices and available in multiple languages.

+##That’s right!
+With SMARTi, you only need one dashboard to meet the needs of your entire household, across all devices.

+From stunning animations to advanced power monitoring and control, SMARTi is designed to simplify Home Assistant, offering a more user-friendly experience for everyone in your home.

 SMARTi Comes in a FREE (SMARTi Basic) verison and a PAID version (SMARTi PRO) which has a monthly subscription cost